 Oceans are essential to the sustainability of the planet.
 We must take care of them and manage them responsibly.

 Most of our raw material comes from the oceans and it is our duty to contribute to sound resource management and biodiversity protection.
-That’s why we’ve come up with six targets aimed at reducing our impact on the marine environment.
+That’s why we’ve come up with seven targets aimed at reducing our impact on the marine environment.

 Sustainable tuna in our brands